Signals and Reload

 - Foreground with a TTY (development,

-cargo run): graceful shutdown only. - Daemon mode or no TTY (legacy production): triggers a binary upgrade + graceful shutdown, like
+cargo run): shutdown only. - Daemon mode or no TTY (legacy production): triggers binary upgrade

 SIGUSR2.